Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Data-Driven Techniques for Detecting and Identifying LAAs

 \subsection{LAA Detection and Identification Using SR Approach}

-The SR approach, that is based on the SINDy algorithm proposed in \cite{BruntonSINDy2016}, applies sparse regression to find the attack parameters that best represent the observed power grid dynamics.
-In order to formalize the SR framework for detection and identification of LAAs, we define the following additional notations.
+The SR approach, which is based on the SINDy algorithm proposed in \cite{BruntonSINDy2016}, applies sparse regression to find the attack parameters that best represent the observed power grid dynamics.
+To formalize the SR framework for detecting and identifying LAAs, we define the following additional notations.
 First, we define $\dot{\theta}_i$ as